The Marshall House is a beautiful historic hotel in Savannah, but… is it actually haunted?

 I’m always interested in hearing what guests say after staying at The Marshall House.

-One of the ladies in my private Facebook group about Savannah posted this review after visiting in February of 2020…
+One of the ladies in my private Facebook group posted this review after visiting in February of 2020…

 The Marshall House….WE LOVED IT!!!!
 We arrived to champagne, balloons and cookies in our room for my birthday.
 The location of the hotel was great and every single staff member that we encountered was super friendly and helpful.
 The breakfast buffet was one of the best we’ve had in any hotel.
 Wine and cheese and coffee and cookies were provided in the lobby each night.
 We loved the nightly entertainment as well.
 One night they had guitarists and one night they had a harpist.
 There even was a history talk one evening.
 We loved the character of the building and while walking down the halls we tried to envision what it was like years ago.
 Despite the age of the hotel, everything was spotless.
 The concierge arranged for the trolley company to pick us up at the hotel and take us to the Visitor’s Center.